bottlepy/bottle-inject/README.rst

     @injector.provider('db')
     def get_db_handle():
-        return my_database_connection.cursor()
+        return database_connection_pool.get_connection()

     @app.route('/random_quote')
     def random_quote(db):
+        with db.cursor() as cursor:
-        row = db.execute('SELECT quote FROM quotes ORDER BY RANDOM() LIMIT 1').fetchone() return row['quote']
+            row = cursor.execute('SELECT quote FROM quotes ORDER BY RANDOM() LIMIT 1').fetchone() return row['quote']

 The first two lines are nothing new.
 We just create a bottle application and install this plugin to it.
 The next block is more interesting.
 Similar to how bottle binds handler functions to URL paths, the injector binds providers to injection points.
 In this case, we bind the provider 'get_db_handle' to the injection point named 'db'.
-Whenver a function is called through our injector and has an argument with the same name, it recieves a fresh database cursor from our provider.
+Whenever a function is called through our injector and has an argument with the same name, it recieves a fresh database connection from our provider.
 You can see that in the next few lines.
 Because all handler callbacks are managed by our injector plugin, you just need to accept a 'db' argument and it is automatically injected for us by the plugin.
 If you define a route that does not accept a 'db' argument, then nothing happens.
-No database cursor is ever created for that route.
+No database connection is ever created for that route.

 That little example shows the benefits of dependency injection very well: